-Two other women, aged 53 and 35, were rescued from another collapsed two-story building.
+Two other women, aged 53 and 35, were brought out from the rubble of another toppled two-story building earlier on Saturday.

 The earthquake, which the Istanbul-based Kandilli Institute said had a magnitude of 6.9, was centered in the Aegean northeast of Samos.
 AFAD said it measured 6.6. and hit at a depth of some 16 kilometers (10 miles).

 Turkey is crossed by fault lines and is prone to earthquakes.
-In 1999, two powerful quakes killed some 87,000 people in northwestern Turkey.
-Earthquakes are frequent in Greece too.
+In 1999, two powerful quakes killed some 18,000 people in northwestern Turkey.
+Earthquakes are frequent in Greece as well.

 Authorities warned residents in Izmir not to return to damaged buildings, saying they could collapse in strong aftershocks.
-Many people spent the night out in the streets, too frightened to return to their homes, even if they sustained no damage, the DHA news agency reported.
+Many people spent the night out in the streets, too frightened to return to their homes, even if they sustained no damage.

-In a show of solidarity rare in recent months of tense bilateral relations, Greek and Turkish government officials issued mutual messages of solidarity while the presidents of Greece and Turkey held a telephone conversation.
+In a show of solidarity rare in recent months of tense bilateral relations, Greek and Turkish government officials issued mutual messages of solidarity, and the leaders of Greece and Turkey held a telephone conversation.

 ``I thank President Erdogan for his positive response to my call,'' the Greek Prime Minister Kyriakos Mitsotakis said on Saturday before traveling to Samos, where he visited the families of the teenagers who were killed.